-Kids Clothing, Shoes, Accessories and Gifts
+Kids Clothing, Shoes and Accessories

 Three Little Figgs has loads of stock to browse, but maintains room for prams between the shelves and racks.
 They also have a play-pen filled with colourful toys to entertain the youngsters in safety during the family’s retail therapy session.
 The large store windows fill the space with light, making a great showroom for the kids clothing.
 Random sales are promoted to make space for the arrival of new stock, some of which was being unpacked today.

 Previously judging only from the red and white exterior of the store, upon closer inspection I was quite surprised at the variety of products on display.
 Three Little Figgs specialise in kids clothing, but with Christmas fast approaching, customers would be pleased to see the range of gifts… much of it perfect for stocking-fillers and school secret-Santa missions.
 Think sandwich cutters, nail polish, headbands and watches, just to get started.
 The fairy doors are something special, and come with the cutest accessories you’ve ever seen: glitter footsteps and fairy dust.
 I kid you not!
 The Tooth Fairy should definitely shop in Howrah.